-Wall Street mixed after earnings reports; 3M weighs on Dow
+Wall Street mixed on earnings reports; trade worries resurface

-(Reuters) - The S&P 500 and Nasdaq indexes rose on Thursday, getting a boost from Microsoft and PayPal’s strong earnings, but poor results from 3M pushed the blue-chip Dow Jones index into the red.
+(Reuters) - The S&P 500 and Nasdaq index rose on Thursday, boosted by gains in Microsoft and PayPal, but Vice President Mike Pence’s comments on China rekindled worries ahead of trade talks.

+Pence accused China of curtailing “rights and liberties” in Hong Kong in a wide-ranging critique of Beijing’s behavior but also insisted that the United States does not seek confrontation or to “de-couple” from its main economic rival.

-The third-quarter earnings season has taken center stage as investors try to gauge the fallout from a drawn out U.S.-China trade war on the domestic economy.
+Still, the third-quarter earnings season took center stage as investors tried to gauge the fallout from the U.S.-China tariff war on the domestic economy.

+But the blue-chip Dow Jones index .DJI was in the red, dragged down by a 4.2% fall in shares of 3M Co (MMM.N) after the industrial conglomerate lowered its full-year profit forecast.

-The S&P 500 technology sector .SPLRCT traded 1.4% higher, clocking the biggest gain among the 11 major S&P sectors, while the communication services sector .SPLRCL fell the most as Twitter Inc (TWTR.N) tumbled 19% following disappointing quarterly results.
+The S&P 500 technology sector .SPLRCT traded 1.5% higher, clocking the biggest gain among the 11 major S&P sectors, while the communication services sector .SPLRCL slipped as Twitter Inc (TWTR.N) tumbled about 20% following disappointing quarterly results.

-3M Co (MMM.N), however, fell 4% after the industrial conglomerate lowered its full-year profit forecast on weaker demand.

 The earnings narrative so far has been fairly positive with over 80% of the 168 S&P 500 companies that have reported results beating profit expectations, according to Refinitiv data.